cse163/book/book_source/source/module-1-introduction-to-python/lesson-2-python-basics/practice-minute-countdown.md

 ##  Running / Submitting

--  Remember to run your program you can press the "Run" button or use the terminal by using the command     `python main.py`     (since the name of the file is     `main.py`     ).
+-  To complete this practice, download the starter code using the link at the top of the reading slide and open it on your local editor.

--  To submit your program, you need to press the "Mark" button.
+-  Remember to run your program you can use the terminal by using the command     `python main.py`     (since the name of the file is     `main.py`     ).